maubanel/UE5-Blueprints/interface-ii/README.md

 ##### `Step 4.`\|`ITB`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now just like the tick was calling its parent behavior we want to override the way we implemented the interface in the parent.
-So go to **Function | Override** and select
+So go to **Function | Override** and select `Room10Switch`.
+You will see an event **Room10Switch** be added to the graph.

 ![delete three bools](images/overrideRoom10.png)